 Students continue to deepen and expand their understanding of communication practices and techniques by applying concepts from their coursework in a supervised setting within the University.
 Students will spend time (minimum of 45 hours/maximum of 60 hours) working on communication-related projects in various university departments.
 Projects vary from department to department.
 Students will complete placement interviews early in the semester.
-Pre-requisite: COM 277.
+Pre-requisites: COM 215 and COM 277.